raphpapad/Project/README.md

 **Score4:** The board game Connect 4.<br>

 << C >><br>
 **ModuleString:** Create the module “MyString”, which will contain implementations of the most commonly used string functions.
-Specifically, the MyString module will contain the following functions, which will behave like the corresponding functions in C: ms_length -> strlen<br>
+Specifically, the MyString module will contain the following functions, which will behave like the corresponding functions in C:<br>
+ms_length -> strlen<br>
 ms_copy -> strcpy<br>
 ms_ncopy -> strncpy<br>